OedoSoldier/Intelligence-Surveillance-System/README.md

 # Intelligence-Surveillance-System
-Project of EC500J1 Boston Uniersity, using Raspberry Pi 2 and PiCamera to build a n intelligence surveillance system.
+Project of EC500J1 Boston Uniersity, using Raspberry Pi 2 and PiCamera to build an intelligence surveillance system.